opencelium/opencelium/docs/gettinginvolved/installation.rst

 	| - change password of opencelium user for MariaDB

 	| Within section "Database configuration section of MongoDB":
-	| - change password of oc_admin user for MariaDB
+	| - change password of oc_admin user for MongoDB

 	| Just in case you are using SSL, add certs to the ssl section.
 	| It has to be a p12 keystore file with password!